BanklessTimes

 Federal Reserve Interest Rate Cut Odds Jump

-The crypto market rally is happening as odds that the Federal Reserve will cut interest rates in December rose.
-A Polymarket poll with over $160 million in assets boosted the odds of a cut rose to 83%.
+The crypto market rally is underway as the odds of the Federal Reserve cutting interest rates in December have risen.
+A Polymarket poll with over $160 million in assets boosted the odds of a cut to 83%.
 Another poll brought the odds of three cuts this year to 83%.

 Polymarket Fed cut odds are rising | Source: Polymarket